RazmikSaghoyan/-omnipay-telcell/README.md

 ```

-4. Create a webhook controller to handle the callback request at your `RESULT_URL` and catch the webhook as follows
+4. Create a webhook controller to handle the callback request at your `RETURN_URL` and catch the webhook as follows

 ```php